Mass for Four Voices: Style and influences

 A special feature of the mass (as also of the Five-Part Mass) is the final clause of the Agnus Dei.
-Although text-expression is not generally a feature of sixteenth-century Mass cycles, Byrd clearly regarded the ending of the Agnus Dei text ‘Agnus Dei, qui tollis peccata mundi, dona nobis pacem’ as an opportunity for an expressive treatment of the words.
-He almost certainly identified ‘nobis’ as the persecuted Tudor Catholic community, as he had done with many of the motet texts which he had set during the 1580s.
+Although text-expression is not generally a feature of sixteenth-century Mass cycles, Byrd clearly regarded the ending of the Agnus Dei text 'Agnus Dei, qui tollis peccata mundi, dona nobis pacem' as an opportunity for an expressive treatment of the words.
+He almost certainly identified 'nobis' as the persecuted Tudor Catholic community, as he had done with many of the motet texts which he had set during the 1580s.
 The final prayer for peace at the end of the Four-Part Mass is one of the most admired passages in the whole of Byrd's output.
 It is built on a restless suspension figure, which generates a chain of overlapping entries, building to a climax before resolving onto a luminous final major chord.

 Modern performance

 Byrd's Masses were forgotten for many years, but enjoyed a revival around the end of the 19th century in the Roman Catholic Church in England.
 The first modern performance of the Mass for Four Voices is thought to have been sung at the London Oratory at Advent 1890.
 Richard Terry who was appointed as the first director of music at the newly-founded Westminster Cathedral in 1901, was responsible for reviving Byrd's liturgical music in regular worship.

 Today, Byrd's Mass for Four Voices is often sung as part of services of Sung Eucharist at churches and cathedrals that have a choral tradition.
 Despite its origins as a form of music suppressed by Protestant reformers and confined to the private chapels of covert Catholics, the piece is commonly heard today in Anglican cathedrals and is an important piece in the Anglican choral tradition.

+In 2023, the Gloria from the Mass for Four Voices was sung as part of the liturgy for the coronation of Charles III and Camilla.